Losant/losant-rest-ruby/README.md

 Resource wrapper for actions are performed on the currently authenticated user.

 *   [org](docs/org.md)
-Resource wrapper for actions that are preformed on a single Organization.
+Resource wrapper for actions that are performed on a single Organization.

 *   [orgs](docs/orgs.md)
 Resource wrapper for actions that are performed on Organization collections.

 *   [webhook](docs/webhook.md)
-Resource wrapper for actions that are preformed on a single Webhook.
+Resource wrapper for actions that are performed on a single Webhook.

 *   [webhooks](docs/webhooks.md)
 Resource wrapper for actions that are performed on Webhook collections.